drupalprojects/memcache/README.txt

   "If you use Automatic Discovery, you can use the cluster's Configuration Endpoint to configure your Memcached client."

-It's been reported that the Configuration Endpoint must have 'cfg' in the name or it won't work.
+The Configuration Endpoint must have 'cfg' in the name or it won't work.
 Further documentation can be found here: http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/Endpoints.html

 If you don't want to use Automatic Discovery you don't need to install the